PascalCorpsman/mini_projects/miniprojects/PixelEditor/manual.md

 ## Color curve menu

-Manipulate the colors of selection or the whole image
+Manipulate the colors of selection or the whole image.

 ![](colorcurve.png)